frogfoot9013/genesyscodingchallenge/README.md

 # Readme for coding challenge.

-Note: Dockerfile is not working as intended - time constraints brought about by unforeseen events precluded me getting it to work, and as it stands, it runs into a SessionNotCreatedException when starting chrome and chromedriver in the docker container, when the container is run.
+Note: Dockerfile is now working in this version, using docker-compose.

 ## Information:
 This project was built using Eclipse, on Manjaro Linux.